trishajainwal/smart-study-companion/README.md

-📚 Study Recommendation System
+📚 SMART STUDY COMPANION

-A smart study companion that recommends what to study based on your mood and focus level.
+A Flask-based web app that recommends what subject to study based on your current mood and focus level.

-🌟 Overview
+It uses a trained machine learning model to make suggestions instead of random selection.

-This project combines machine learning + web development to solve a simple but real problem:
+Overview

-"What should I study right now?"
+This project combines machine learning and web development to solve a simple problem: deciding what to study at a given moment.

-Instead of choosing randomly, the system analyzes your current mood and focus level and suggests a subject using a trained ML model.
+Users input their mood and focus level, and the system predicts a suitable subject.

-⚙️ Features
+Features

-✔ Add and manage your own subjects
+Add and manage subjects

-✔ Log study session details
+Log study sessions

-✔ ML-powered subject recommendation
+ML-based subject recommendation

-✔ Safe handling of unknown subjects
+Validation to prevent unknown subject predictions

-✔ Clean and minimal user interface
+Clean modal-based UI

-✔ Local database integration
+SQLite database integration

-🧠 How the Recommendation Works
+How It Works

 The model was trained using: